TUBS-ISF/MibTeX/README.md

-out-dir-rel=[relative path to the created html page] pdf-dir=[absolute path to the PDFs for your BibTeX entries] pdf-dir-rel=[relative path to the PDFs for your BibTeX entries] tags=[list of BibTeX tags you want to use on the website] clean=[value true if you want to have the output directory cleaned before export] citationService=[value true if you want to start the bot that reads from Google scholar] citation-dir=[absolute path to the file that contains the file with the Google scholar citations] out-format=[HTML_NEW for output as HTML page, see code for more options]
+out-dir-rel=[relative path to the created html page] pdf-dir=[absolute path to the PDFs for your BibTeX entries] pdf-dir-rel=[relative path to the PDFs for your BibTeX entries] comment-dir=[path do BibTags-Comments-Library] comment-dir-rel=[relative path do BibTags-Comments-Library] preprints-dir=[path to SoftVarE preprints directory] tags=[list of BibTeX tags you want to use on the website] clean=[optional value: true if you want to have the output directory cleaned before export] citation-service=[optional value: true if you want to start the bot that reads from Google scholar] citation-dir=[absolute path to the file that contains the file with the Google scholar citations] out-format=[The type of export you want to run, such as HTML_NEW for output as HTML page; see code for more options]
 ```

 Here is an `example.ini` that contains real paths: